 These tests are considered screening tests.
 They are done to determine whether the clotting system is normal.
 If one of these tests reveals an abnormality, additional tests are usually needed to identify the cause.

 Other blood tests may be needed to confirm bleeding caused by HIV infection or hepatitis.
-A bone marrow biopsy may be needed if doctors suspect a bone marrow disorder.
+A bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more may be needed if doctors suspect a bone marrow disorder.

 Imaging tests are often done to detect internal bleeding in people with bleeding disorders.
-For example, computed tomography (CT) of the head should be done in people with severe headaches, head injuries, or impairment of consciousness.
+For example, computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (CT) of the head should be done in people with severe headaches, head injuries, or impairment of consciousness.
 Abdominal CT is done in people with abdominal pain.

 People with easy bruising due to skin and blood vessel fragility do not need to be treated, although doctors sometimes suggest that people avoid taking aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Older people may be more prone to easy bruising.
 As people age, the skin thins and people lose some of the protective layer of fat below the skin surface.
 So a minor bump is more likely to cause blood vessels to break, leading to bruising.
 Also, the small blood vessels themselves become less elastic and more fragile, leading to easier bruising.
-Older people also are more likely to take drugs such as warfarin and aspirin, which make bruising and bleeding more likely.
+Older people also are more likely to take aspirin, clopidogrel, warfarin, or direct oral anticoagulants, which make bruising and bleeding more likely.

 Excessive bleeding may occur on its own or after minor injury.